 Molly’s goal is for students to learn in a fun and safe environment.
 Molly places strong emphasis on teaching students patience and good sportsmanship.
 Safety is an integral part of Molly’s instruction, and Molly teaches all participants how to respectfully and safely care for these large animals.
 Even the best minded horse can act dangerously at times, and students will learn how to prevent dangerous situations as well as what to do if a problem arises.

 Another goal of Molly’s is for children and adults alike to become effective riders and to have fun!
-Molly is able to meet the needs of various levels of riders- from those who want to ride recreationally, improve their confidence, balance, and coordination, or compete at local shows, OHJA hunter shows, and AQHA shows.
+Molly is able to meet the needs of various levels of riders- from those who want to ride recreationally, improve their confidence, balance, and coordination, or compete at USEF, USHJA, and OHJA rated horse shows.

 Students will become responsible, effective, and confident riders by learning how to understand and respond to the behavior of horses in a safe and fun environment.